SantaClaas/serial/temperature sensor.md

+> [!NOTE]
-This is an attempt at formatting what we found as documentation for the temparature sensor
+> This is an attempt at formatting what we found as documentation for the temparature sensor

 ## Product parameters: